 feast of similarly lush locations and CGI, with wigs, silk, gilt scrollwork and bare breasts a-go-go.
 Casanova's thoughts in jail are in

-Italian, with subtitles, but then everyone speaks English, Casanova with an
+Italian, with subtitles, but thereafter everyone speaks English, Casanova with an

 Italian/Spanish accent and most of the French characters with very English accents.

 Casanova is played by Diego Luna, best known as one of the boys in Y Tu Mamá También and

 as Cassian Andor in both Rogue One: A Star Wars Story and the recent

 Disney+ TV series.
 He is supported here mostly by Brits, usually little known but including